 Students wishing to join USF Genomics should review the descriptions for each faculty member listed in the Researchers links and explore the corresponding department websites.
 Prospective students may then apply to any degree program(s) of interest.
 Details for each degree program with genomics-related elements are listed below.

-The MSPH program is a research degree offered in each department of the College of Public Health (Community and Family Health, Environmental and Occupational Health, Epidemiology and Biostatistics, Global Health, Health Policy and Management).
+The MSPH program is a research degree that provides a focus in research design, data collection, analysis and application of research in public health intended to improve and protect the health of populations.
 It is designed to instruct students in both qualitative and quantitative research methods.
 It prepares students for jobs in academic public health, as well as public health industry.